-The measure estimates hospital-level 30-day all-cause RSRRs following hospitalization for HF using hierarchical logistic regression models.
-In brief, the approach simultaneously models data at the patient- and hospital-levels to account for variance in patient outcomes within and between hospitals (Normand and Shahian, 2007).
-At the patient-level, it models the log-odds of readmission within 30 days of discharge using age, sex, selected clinical covariates, and a hospital-specific intercept.
-At the hospital level, it models the hospital-specific intercept as arising from a normal distribution.
-The hospital intercept represents the underlying risk of readmission at the hospital, after accounting for patient risk.
+The measure estimates hospital-level 30-day, all-cause, RSRRs following hospitalization for AMI using hierarchical logistic regression models.
+In brief, the approach simultaneously models data at the patient and hospital levels to account for variance in patient outcomes within and between hospitals (Normand and Shahian, 2007).
+At the patient level, it models the log-odds of readmission within 30 days of index admission using age, sex, selected clinical covariates, and a hospital-specific intercept.
+At the hospital level, it models the hospital-specific intercepts as arising from a normal distribution.
+The hospital intercept represents the underlying risk of a readmission at the hospital, after accounting for patient risk.
 The hospital-specific intercepts are given a distribution to account for the clustering (non-independence) of patients within the same hospital.
 If there were no differences among hospitals, then after adjusting for patient risk, the hospital intercepts should be identical across all hospitals.

-The RSRR is calculated as the ratio of the number of "predicted" readmissions to the number of "expected" readmissions, multiplied by the national unadjusted readmission rate.
-For each hospital, the numerator of the ratio ("predicted") is the number of readmissions within 30 days predicted on the basis of the hospital's performance with its observed case mix, and the denominator ("expected") is the number of readmissions expected on the basis of the nation's performance with that hospital's case mix.
+The RSRR is calculated as the ratio of the number of "predicted" to the number of "expected" readmissions at a given hospital, multiplied by the national observed readmission rate.
+For each hospital, the numerator of the ratio is the number of readmissions within 30 days predicted on the basis of the hospital's performance with its observed case mix; and the denominator is the number of readmissions expected based on the nation's performance with that hospital's case mix.
 This approach is analogous to a ratio of "observed" to "expected" used in other types of statistical analyses.
 It conceptually allows for a comparison of a particular hospital's performance given its case mix to an average hospital's performance with the same case mix.
-Thus, a lower ratio indicates lower-than-expected readmission, or better quality, and a higher ratio indicates higher-than-expected readmission, or worse quality.
+Thus, a lower ratio indicates lower-than-expected readmission rates or better quality, and a higher ratio indicates higher-than-expected readmission rates or worse quality.

 The "predicted" number of readmissions (the numerator) is calculated by using the coefficients estimated by regressing the risk factors and the hospital-specific intercept on the risk of readmission.
-The estimated hospital-specific effect is added to the sum of the estimated regression coefficients multiplied by the patient characteristics.
-The results are log transformed and summed over all patients attributed to a hospital to get a predicted value.
-The "expected" number of readmissions (the denominator) is obtained in the same manner, but a common intercept using all hospitals in our sample is added in place of the hospital specific intercept.
-The results are log transformed and summed over all patients in the hospital to get an expected value.
+The estimated hospital-specific intercept is added to the sum of the estimated regression coefficients multiplied by the patient characteristics.
+The results are transformed and summed over all patients attributed to a hospital to get a predicted value.
+The "expected" number of readmissions (the denominator) is obtained in the same manner, but a common intercept using all hospitals in our sample is added in place of the hospital-specific intercept.
+The results are transformed and summed over all patients in the hospital to get an expected value.
 To assess hospital performance for each reporting period, we re-estimate the model coefficients using the years of data in that period.

 This calculation transforms the ratio of predicted over expected into a rate that is compared to the national observed readmission rate.
-The hierarchical logistic regression models are described fully in the original methodology report (Krumholz et al., 2005).
+The hierarchical logistic regression models are described fully and in the original methodology reports posted on QualityNet